Kalunge/educative-java/src/collections/notes.md

 ## Finding the minimum element in a collection
 the ```min(Collection c)``` method can be used to find the minimum element in a **Collection**.
 The elements present in the Collection must implement the Comparable interface. if the elements do not implement the Comparable interface, we can use another overloaded method ```min(Collection c, Comparator comp)```. this method takes a Comparator as a n argument that is used to compare the elements.
 This method iterates over the entire collection; hence it requires time proportional to the size of the collection.

+## Finding the maximum element in a collection
+the ```max(Collection c)``` method can be used to find the maximum element in a colletion.
+The elements present in the collection must implement the comparable interface. if the elements do not implement the Comparable interface, we can use another overloaded method, ```max(Collection c, Comparator comp)```. this method takes a Comparator as a n argument that is used to compare the elements.
+This method iterates over the entire Collection; hence it requires time proportional to the size of the Collection